codificar/laravel-libs-surgeprice/README.md

 ```
 > **Note**: This command will exclude all existing surge areas and their respective surge history.
 >
-> It is only recommended to run it periodically on new regions, to detect possible new surge areas.
+> It is recommended to run it periodically (between 1x a month to 1x year) on new regions, to detect possible new surge areas.
->
-> Avoid running it in stabilized regions, where all surge areas were already detected.

 Schedule the following command to update the surge fare for each surge area defined by the ML models: